 They all have to have work in-sync towards a goal.

-I put this SEO infographic about what an SEO team should look like a few years ago and it is holds true.
 Invest in extensive entity based keyword research, information architecture and technical SEO first.

 After that, focus your energies on building a brand and your domain authority.
 Reporting is key, as you cannot improve what you cannot measure.